SadafShafi/Experiment-LR/README.md

+This is the Source Code for my Researh paper called EXPLORING THE RELATIONSHIP BETWEEN LEARNING RATE, BATCH SIZE AND EPOCHS IN DEEP LEARNING.
+AN EXPERIMENTAL STUDY

 A series of Experiments to find the effects of changing learning rate and batch size (during training) on generalization by the neural networks